koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/01_ai_agents_introduction.typ

 ==== Development and Technical Tasks
 - *Code Generation*: GitHub Copilot has revolutionized code generation by providing context-aware suggestions and completing code snippets based on natural language prompts @peng2023impactaideveloperproductivity
-- *Software Development*: Devin AI, as an example, has emerged as a powerful AI pair programmer, assisting developers in writing code more efficiently.
+- *Software Development*: Devin AI, as an example, has emerged as a powerful AI pair programmer, assisting developers in writing code more efficiently
 - *Documentation Generation*: Automated technical writing and maintenance
 - *Testing and Debugging*: Automated unit testing and code analysis